faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 - [Cardiovascular Disease Prediction](/portfolio/cardiovascular-disease-prediction/cardiovascular-disease-detection.ipynb): Detect the presence or absence of cardiovascular disease in person based on several given features.
 First half of notebook uses XGBoost module.
 - [Kyphosis classification](/portfolio/k-nearest-neighbors/knn-for-kyphosis-disease-classification.ipynb): Classification application using K nearest neighbors.

-## Natural Language Processing
-- [Text Summarization with Transformers](/portfolio/text-summarization-with-transformers): An application of text-to-text transfer transformer (T5) to summarize a sample text file
-- [Sentiment Analysis (Transformers)](/portfolio/sentiment_analysis_with_RoBERTa_large/sentiment_analysis_with_RoBERTa_large.ipynb): Analyze a number of different techniques to analyze sentiment.
-We look into Allen, Hugginface and OpenAI models for a number of easy and challenging tasks within sentiment analysis.
-- [Sentiment Analysis on Twitter](/portfolio/sentiment-analysis/Twitter_Sentiment_Analysis.ipynb): We look at a couple thounsands of tweets and test Random Forests (RF), Support Vector Machine (SVM), and Naive Bayes (NB) to try to predict if a tweet is likely to contain Fake News.

 ## Computer Vision
 - [Simple ANN with PyTorch](/portfolio/simple-ann-with-pytorch): A simple ANN using Pytorch module for regression.
 - [Object detection with YOLOv4](/portfolio/object-detection-with-yolov4/YOLO_object_detection.ipynb): Uses YOLOv4 to classify and localize buses and trucks.
 Builds upon available code from other GitHub repositories.